g0dEngineer/Cryptosynth/README.md

 1. Download and install blender 2.91 (a popular 3d modeling program): https://www.blender.org/download/releases/2-91/

-2. Download and extract the sample Cryptosynth Blender 3d scene file, which contains the 3d Aeon being and scene:
+2. Download and extract the [sample Cryptosynth Blender 3d scene file](https://drive.google.com/file/d/1gYZUaboxTSwhIenVQKDgkirmlvvuUaVS/view?usp=sharing), which contains the 3d Aeon being and scene.
-_LINK_

 3. Open Blender3d 2.9, and then from File menu (top left) select open option then navigate to item from (2) above.